State-recognized tribes in the United States: South Carolina

-The South Carolina Commission for Minority Affairs also has recognized "state-recognized groups" and "special interest organizations" but these are not the same as the state-recognized tribes.
-In 2018, governor of South Carolina Henry McMaster signed legislation that stops the state from recognizing any additional Native American "groups".
-As of 2023, South Carolina recognizes four "state-recognized groups" and one "special interest organization".

-Chaloklowa Chickasaw Indian People.
-State-recognized group in 2005.
+The South Carolina Commission for Minority Affairs' Native American Affairs Division also has recognized "state-recognized groups" and "special interest organizations" but these are not the same as the state-recognized tribes.
+In 2018, South Carolina Governor Henry McMaster signed legislation that stops the state from recognizing any additional Native American "groups."
+As of 2023, South Carolina recognizes three "state-recognized groups" and one "special interest organization."
+They are: Chaloklowa Chickasaw Indian People; Natchez Tribe of South Carolina;

-Eastern Cherokee, Southern Iroquois, and United Tribes of South Carolina.
-State-recognized group in 2005.

-Natchez Tribe of South Carolina.
-State-recognized group in 2007.

-Pee Dee Indian Nation of Beaver Creek.
-State-recognized group in 2007.

-Pine Hill Indian Community Development Initiative.
-State-recognized special interest organization in 2020.
+and the Pee Dee Indian Nation of Beaver Creek.
+The special interest organization is the Pine Hill Indian Community Development Initiative.